evmos/evmos/docs/api/proto-docs.md

 <a name="evmos.claims.v1.Claim"></a>

 ### Claim
-Claim marks defines the action, completed flag and the remaining claimable amount for a given user.
+Claim defines the action, completed flag and the remaining claimable amount for a given user.
 This is only used during client queries.

 | Field | Type | Label | Description |